benjystanton/benjystanton.github.io/src/posts/2013-05-14-crafting-animation-on-the-web.md

 ### Anticipation and Reaction

 Anticipation is another important part of animation.
 If the movement is going to the right, then we can start off by moving to the left slightly.
 For example if Bugs Bunny is about to do a runner, his body will ‘coil up’ (in the opposite direction to his imminent escape).
-It gives the audience an idea of what&#8217;s coming next.
+It gives the audience an idea of what's coming next.
 It it also creates contrast between the stages of the movement for greater impact.

 Reactions are the like the follow through from anticipation.
 When Bugs Bunny runs away, perhaps he leaves a puff of smoke or some dust.
 This kind of visual gag is used in cartoons all the time for comedic effect, but it’s basically a natural form of movement.
 If I jump up, I need to bend my knees first and crouch down.
 I move down before moving up.

-There&#8217;s a great little quote in one of my animation books and apparently it&#8217;s from Charlie Chaplin…
+There's a great little quote in one of my animation books and apparently it's from Charlie Chaplin…

   1. Tell them what you’re going to do.
   2. Do it.